dogukanozdemir/Basketball-Registration-Spring-GraphQL/README.md

   `File -> Open -> /path/to/your/directory`

+  To test the application with GraphiQL, run `BasketballApplication.java` and the program should run on `localhost:8080/graphiql`

+  The default endpoint for requests is `http://localhost:8080/graphql`

-  To run the application, run `BasketballApplication.java` and the program should run on `localhost:8080/graphiql` To run the Integration test, run `PlayerControllerIntTest.java` and the program should test all of the endpoints and edge cases.
+  To run the Integration test, run `PlayerControllerIntTest.java` and the program should test all of the endpoints and edge cases.